graezykev/normalise-your-git-commit-and-push/steps.md

 ### Configure lint-staged

-Create a `lint-staged.config.js` with the configuration below.
+Create a `lint-staged.config.js` in the project root with the configuration below.

 ```js
 export default {